ISSN 3072-2500

 CONTRIBUTORS’ BIOS:

-Izabela Morska is the author of the gothic novel Alma, as well as Absolute Amnesia, a bildunsgroman.
+Izabela Morska is the author of the gothic novel Alma.
 Professor in the Institute of English and American Studies, she also authored a dissertation on Maria Komornicka vel Piotr Włast, an uncanny and transgressive figure of Polish modernism.
 Her latest works are Glorious Outlaws: Debt as a tool in Contemporary Postcolonial Fiction (2016) and Vanishing (2019), a memoir of hospital peregrination.
-Winner of the Pomeranian Literary Award (2020) and the Julian Tuwim Literary Prize for Lifetime Achievement
+Winner of the Pomeranian Literary Award (2020) and the Julian Tuwim Literary Prize for Lifetime Achievement.

 Alicja Chmiołek is Assistant Professor in American Studies, University of Gdańsk, and writes about Flannery O’Connor, Roger Corman, as well as American horror and science fiction films.